-The patient care technician program prepares individuals to work as part of the health care team.
-Patient care technicians (PCTs) are multi-skilled allied healthcare professionals who work under the supervision of a nurse or a physician.
+The Patient Care Technician Certificate prepares individuals to work as part of the health care team.
+Patient Care Technicians (PCTs) are multi-skilled allied healthcare professionals who work under the supervision of a nurse or physician.
 These individuals are trained to work in a hospital or clinic setting.
-Patient care technicians can perform duties such as responding to patient calls, assisting patients with personal hygiene, serving meals, assisting with therapies and monitoring vital signs.
+Patient Care Technicians can perform duties such as responding to patient calls, assisting patients with personal hygiene, serving meals, assisting with therapies, and monitoring vital signs.
 Other responsibilities of a PCT consist of drawing laboratory specimens, inserting and removing catheters, performing dressing changes and electrocardiograms (ECGs), and assisting with oxygen therapy.
 Successful completion of the program allows the student to sit for certification exams in Phlebotomy and Patient Care Technician.